Pleasure Island (Massachusetts amusement park): Pop culture

 Certain scenes from the film Charly were filmed at Pleasure Island.

 The ride "Wreck of the Hesperus" followed the theme from the poem The Wreck of the Hesperus written by American poet Henry Wadsworth Longfellow.

+Massachusetts Route 128 continues to have signs for “Pleasure Island Road” near the Salem Street exit, despite the fact that this road no longer exists (aside for a very short portion directly north of Salem Street).
+MassDOT continues to have the signs as a nod to the park’s short-lived local significance.